Home > Tours > Europe Tours > Italy & Sicily Tours > Southern Italy Tours > Highlights of Calabria, Mount Etna & Sicily

 Trip Inclusions

-• Encounter the crumbling facades of Syracuse and unearth hundreds of years of Greco-Roman history
+• Encounter the crumbling facades of Syracuse and unearth hundreds of years of Greco-Roman history with a local leader by your side.

 • Hotel (13 nights)